dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 ## 0x03 — BMInfo

 ### Notes

-This fragment references one or more texture filenames.
+This fragment references one or more texture filenames (BM standing for BitMap?).
 WLDCOM.EXE variably calls this BMINFO or FRAME.
 If one texture is referenced, it will call it "FRAME" and if multiple, it will call it "BMINFO".
 BMInfo also seems to be what it is called in client code.
 Most of these fragments will only have one texture reference.

 Layered textures, like for Luclin player character models, and some terrain textures starting with Luclin, will have 2 texture references; one for a base texture, and one for a overlay.
 In these cases, the decoded names of the files may have extra information outside of the the actual filename that controls how they are used by the client.
 For instance, Luclin player character model files will will often have: